dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

   "type":"string","value":"11"...}
 {% endhighlight %}

-But our internal business users do not want to look at raw data in JSON.
+But our internal business users do not want to look at raw data.
 Our choice is writing custom dashboard or pulling data into ElasticSearch and leveraging Kibana.
 Once it's in ElasticSearch we can also combine it with other data sources.
-We will use [elasticsearch-ruby](https://github.com/elastic/elasticsearch-ruby) library directly since this data does not related to our appli models.
+We will use [elasticsearch-ruby](https://github.com/elastic/elasticsearch-ruby) library directly since this data does not related to our application models.

 {% highlight ruby %}
 ES_CLIENT = Elasticsearch::Client.new